scottjaymsu/NLP-Autograder/README.md

 **Testing Accuracy:**
 Testing accuracy is the final metric that measures how well the model performs on completely unseen data.
 It represents real-world performance since the test dataset is not used during model training or evaluation.
 Model Deployment Readiness: Testing accuracy reflects how the model is expected to perform in practical scenarios.

+The model demonstrates strong learning ability with a high training accuracy of 0.985, indicating it effectively captures patterns in the training data.
+However, the evaluation accuracy of 0.573 and testing accuracy of 0.550 suggest moderate generalization to unseen data.
+The close alignment between evaluation and testing accuracies confirms that the cross-validation process reliably estimated the model's real-world performance.
+While there is no significant overfitting or underfitting, the noticeable gap between training and evaluation/testing accuracies suggests the model may overfit slightly to the training data.
+To improve, the model could benefit from regularization, refined feature engineering, or more diverse training data to better capture broader patterns.
+Despite this, the alignment of evaluation and testing scores provides confidence that the model is well-calibrated for deployment.
+Further optimization could enhance performance, but the current metrics indicate a functional and reliable model for practical use.

 ---------------------------------------------------------------------------------------------------------------------

 ## BERT